 If you prefer not being tethered while taking notes, you may want to consider a wireless tablet such as the Ugee S640W.

-You can use the tablet wired or wirelessly (via 2.4GHz wifi), This way, you can very easily connect your tablet to your laptop, without needing any extra cables.
+You can use the tablet wired or wirelessly (via 2.4GHz wifi dongle), This way, you can very easily connect your tablet to your laptop, without needing any extra cables.

 With 6.3 x 4 inches working areaand 12mm thickness, Ugee S640W tablet features a sleek and lightweight design that ensures both a beautiful look and high portability.

-It has 10 programmable buttons that help you do your work easily and you can use them to plan any kind of function.
+It has 10 programmable buttons that helps you do your working easily and you can use them to plan any kind of function.

 The battery-free pen offers the high 8,192 levels of pressure sensitivity with a 60-degree tilt response for a realistic pen-on-paper feel when in use.